DeAndre Hopkins Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Matchup vs. Cleveland

-- In his two matchups against the Browns, Hopkins' 55 receiving yards average is 15.5 less than his over/under for Sunday's game (70.5).
+- Against the Browns, Hopkins has averaged 55 receiving yards per game in his two career matchups, 15.5 fewer than his over/under for Sunday's game.

 - Hopkins, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.